blindnet-io/openness-framework/docs/decision-records/DR-0003-purpose-statement.md

 > « Helping developers make software that users love and trust. »

-A mission only factually state what an organization is **currently trying** to accomplish.
+A mission only factually states **what** an organization is trying to accomplish.

-A purpose statement stays necessary to simply state why the organization exist as a collective, and what drives this collective on a daily basis.
+A purpose statement is necessary to state **why** the organization exist as a collective, and what drives this collective on a daily basis.

 A [thorough collective discussion](https://github.com/blindnet-io/communication-management/issues/86) involving all blindnet's staff members has been conducted to address this matter, leading to a simple and straightforward purpose statement everyone agrees on and embrace.